electricbookworks/electric-book-workflow/README.md

 ## Epub output

-At EBW, we like to assemble our epubs in [Sigil](https://github.com/user-none/Sigil/).
-If we're not tweaking, it takes five minutes.
+We like to assemble our epubs (as EPUB2 for compatibility with older ereaders) in [Sigil](https://github.com/user-none/Sigil/).
+If we're not changing something major, it takes five minutes.

-*	Put the HTML files from `_site` into your `Text` folder.
+1. Put the HTML files from `_site` into your `Text` folder.
-*	Put the framework's `epub.css` in your `Styles` folder.
+1. Put the framework's `epub.css` in your `Styles` folder.
-*	Replace the links to `screen.css` in your `<head>` elements with links to `epub.css`.
+1. Replace the links to `screen.css` in your `<head>` elements with links to `epub.css`.
-*	Copy any fonts into the `Fonts` folder, if you want them embedded.
+1. Copy any fonts into the `Fonts` folder, if you want them embedded.
 (If you don't want to embed fonts, remove `@font-face` rules from your stylesheet to avoid file-not-found validation errors.)
-*	Search-and-replace to remove the `nav-bar` div (the link to `/` won't validate in an epub because it's not reachable).
+1. Search-and-replace to remove the `nav-bar` div (the link to `/` won't validate in an epub because it's not reachable).
 To find the nav-bar div in Sigil, use this DotAll Regex search: `(?s).<div class="non-printing" id="nav-bar">(.*)<!--#nav-bar-->`.
-*	Add basic metadata and semantics to your epub using Sigil's tools for this.
+1. Add basic metadata and semantics to your epub using Sigil's tools for this.
-*	Generate an epub table of contents using Sigil's TOC tools.
+1. Generate an epub table of contents using Sigil's TOC tools.
-*	Check that the cover works, using your own cover-image jpg.
+1. Check that the cover works, using your own cover-image jpg.
 For info on improving your epub cover layout, see the `cover.xhtml` and cover CSS snippets [on our Knowledge Base](http://electricbookworks.com/kb/creating-epub-from-indesign/after-indesign-export-to-epub/add-a-cover/).
 (We've already added the relevant cover CSS snippets to `epub.css`.)

 For general guidance on creating epubs with Sigil, check out [our training material](http://electricbookworks.github.io/ebw-training/) and the [Sigil user guide](https://github.com/Sigil-Ebook/Sigil/tree/master/docs).